 How it works

 Any extra power required by consumers is provided by the electricity supplier.
 The price for this extra electricity depends on the time when electricity is used (known as a ‘time of use tariff’).
 The day is split into three as shown schematically in the diagram below.

-To make the most of being part of the Energy Local Club, you’ll need to shift your electricity use:
+To make the most of being part of the Energy Local Crickhowell Club, you need to shift your electricity use:

 - away from breakfast and tea-time.

-Each household will be different, but we estimate you’ll be able to save between 10% – 30% on your electricity bill.
-The tariffs above will apply when the Energy Local Crickhowell Club is formed.
+Each household is different, but we estimate you’ll be able to save between 10% – 20% on your electricity bill each year.

 How to join the club

-Consumers who agree to join the club will switch to Octopus Energy.
+c) Consumers who agree to join the club switch to Octopus Energy.

 d) You are contacted to arrange fitting of a free smart meter; once fitted, you move to the Energy Local Tariff.